-Watson Institute’s Behavioral Health Services offers a variety of therapy services for children up to the age of 18.
+Watson Institute’s Behavioral Health Services offers a variety of therapy services for children and adolescents.
 Watson’s experienced therapists and clinicians provide outpatient therapy clinic for individuals and their families.

 How can Outpatient Therapy help my child?